opendilab/DI-smartcross/README.md

 DI-smartcross supports SUMO version >= 1.6.0.
 You can refer to [SUMO documentation](https://sumo.dlr.de/docs/Installing/index.html) or follow our installation guidance in [documents](https://opendilab.github.io/DI-smartcross/installation.html).
 CityFlow can be installed and compiled from source code.
-You can clone their repo and run 'pip install .'.
+You can clone their repo and run `pip install .`

 Then, DI-smartcross is able to be installed from source code.
-Simply run `pip install` in the root folder of this repository.
+Simply run `pip install .` in the root folder of this repository.
 This will automatically insall [DI-engine](https://github.com/opendilab/DI-engine) as well.

 ```bash